 You can drop a class with no penalty during the first seven class days of the spring or fall term.
 After that, you can drop until the posted last day to drop for the term (check the academic calendar).
-There will be a $40 fee for each registration change (see the “Expenses” section of the Catalog for more information).
 If you want to drop after the posted drop date, you will need to file a petition.

 You can modify a course (change the way it is graded) with no penalty during the first seven class days of the spring or fall term.
 After that, you can modify a course until the posted last day to drop for the term (check the academic calendar).
-There will be a $40 fee for registration changes (see the “Expenses” section of the Catalog for more information).
 If you want to modify a course after the posted drop date, you will need to file a petition.

 When you entered Centenary, you were assigned a primary (major) advisor.
 If you have changed your major, you may find that you need a new advisor in your major subject area.
 You may also want to add an advisor for your second major or your minor.